jupyter-book/workshop-template/content/lessons/6c_pdfoutput.md

 :::
 :::{tab-item} Online

-Until you get to the Lesson "PDF output with GH Actions" you won't be generating PDF's, but you can still follow the exercise to learn how the template is defined and used in your Juypter Book.
+Until you get to the Lesson "PDF output with GH Actions" you won't be generating PDF's, but you can still follow the exercise to learn how the template is defined and used in your Jupyter Book.

 :::
 ::::